algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 ### Working with Basic Data Structures

+Below is a code sample showing how to create an algorithm working with basic user input.

+You'll also see some error handling within the algorithm, but we recommend that you take a look at our <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a> for more information.

-If the input to your algorithm is a bare string (e.g. `"world"`), then `input.instance_of?
+Note, if the input to your algorithm is a bare string (e.g. `"world"`), then `input.instance_of?
 String` will be true.
 However, we do not recommend accepting bare strings (JSON-encoded Objects are preferable), so we'll return an error message in that case.

 Following this, you can distinguish between simple Arrays vs Objects by using `input.instance_of?(Array)`.
 Here's an example that will accept either an Array, or an Object with the property "values" (which is an Array):